xcodian/powerlawn/README.md

    * **Windows Users**: If the above commands don't work, try using the command `py -3` instead of `python3`.
 Also, make sure that you don't type the `$` prefixing every line.

+   * **Pygame Installation**: Step 2 may not always work for you as the installation of PyGame requires several dependencies.
+Installation will be different for your distro, eg. on Arch Linux you must install the `python-pygame` package instead.

 ### Additional Credits
 * Arcade Font ([fonts](res/fonts)) - [1001 Free Fonts](https://www.1001freefonts.com/)